naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

-# Nazberry Pi - Website Uptime Monitor
+# Raspberry Pi - Website Uptime Monitor

 **Note: This project is still a work in progress.**